 A mixed economic system allows the optimum utilisation of resources.
-In fact, the Government of India undertakes economic planning to allocate and utilise resources.
-As a result, it can avoid a shortage, eliminate cyclical fluctuations, and increase production efficiency.
+It optimally utilises resources through economic planning to avoid shortages, fluctuations, and increase production efficiency.

 Like any other economic system, a mixed economy has its downsides.
-Some of these are mentioned below:
+Some of these are -